Kenpali Core Specification

 Parameters:

-• **details (object): Any relevant information about the cause of the error.
+type(String): The kind of error condition that this error represents.**details(Object): Any relevant information about the cause of the error.

 Validation